simon-ritchie/apysc/docs_src/source/int_and_number.md

 ## Note for the Float class alias

 The `Float` class is the alias of the `Number` class.
 It behaves the same as the `Number` class.
 Maybe a Python developer is familiar with its name rather than the `Number`\.
-On the other hand, the `Number` is more common in JavaScript than the `Number`\.
+On the other hand, the `Number` is more common in JavaScript than the `Float`\.

 ```py
 # runnable